jonnycundall/comms-platform/src/main/tut/docs/events.md

 ## TriggeredV2

-In order to send a comm to a customer, you need to trigger the comm by sending a `TriggeredV2` event to the `comms.triggered.v2` Kafka topic.
+In order to send a comm to a customer, you need to trigger the comm by sending a `TriggeredV3` event to the `comms.triggered.v3` Kafka topic.

 ### Event structure

-The `TriggeredV2` event has the following fields:
+The `TriggeredV3` event has the following fields:

-* `metadata` - this includes a unique ID for the comm, the ID of the customer you want to send it to, etc. The fields are documented in the [Avro schema](https://github.com/ovotech/comms-kafka-messages/tree/master/schemas).
+* `metadataV2` - this includes a unique ID for the comm and a DeliverTo (either the id of the customer you wish to send the given comm to, or the contact details if the comm recipient does not have a Salesforce account).
+The fields are documented in the [Avro schema](https://github.com/ovotech/comms-kafka-messages/tree/master/schemas).
 * `templateData` - this is the customer-specific data you want to use to fill in the placeholders in your comm template. **Note:** If you fail to fill in all the placeholders in the template, your comm will not be sent!
+* `deliverTo` - this

 ### Building the event